Skyler-Nickel/Python-Practice/Murach/README.md

 - Introduction to Python
 - How to use IDLE to develop programs

-The exercise covers fixing and running first Python Program.

 ## Chapter 2
 This chapter covers topics such as: